Ex-Scotland rugby captain Stuart Hogg sentenced to non-harassment order

 He admitted shouting and swearing, tracking her movements and sending her messages which were alarming and distressing in nature.

-The court previously heard he berated Mrs Hogg for “not being fun” after going on drinking binges with his colleagues, and once sent her more than 200 text messages in the space of a few hours.
+The court previously heard he berated Mrs Hogg for “not being fun” after going on drinking binges with his colleagues, and once sent her more than 200 text messages in the space of a few hours which led her to have a panic attack.

-For the bail breach, he was placed on a five-year non-harassment order and fined £600, with an additional £40 victim surcharge, when he appeared at Jedburgh Sheriff Court for sentencing on Thursday.
+Hogg now lives abroad and plays for French club Montpellier, and the court was previously told he is in the process of a divorce.

-Hogg now lives abroad and plays for French club Montpellier, and court was told he is in the process of a divorce.
+Angela Gray KC, representing Hogg, said on Thursday he will be remaining in France until at least March next year.

-Angela Gray KC, representing Hogg, said he will be remaining in France until at least March next year.
+She also said Hogg accepts his behaviour was “unacceptable”, adding: “He has made mistakes and he has learned from them.
+He has taken the time to look inward and reflect.”

 He said: “There is a difficulty with that and that is that you are a non-resident of the UK.